sailfishos-chum/ownkeepass/README.md

 # ownKeepass

+This is ownKeepass repository for OBS builds in Chum.
+This version is cleaned up and the build process slightly adjusted to make it possible to build at OBS.

+ownKeepass looks for new developer(s) interested in working on it.

+__Original README below:__

 __I am sorry to say but I don't have the time to continue working on ownKeepass.
 That might change but currenlty I am too exhausted by private issues and duties.__

 [Bug reports go here] - [Translations here]